 “Not only can exercise help ease depression, but it can also lower your blood pressure, improve your cholesterol profile, help control blood sugar, and reduce your risk for heart disease, diabetes, and common cancers,” said Irina Todorov, MD.

 Don’t worry—if you have more of a love/hate relationship with exercise, know that working out doesn’t need to be a visit to the gym.
 Experiment with different types of exercise and find the right method that works best for you.
+You may even find that some gyms or studios offer discounts for healthcare workers.

 No. 5: Eat a well-balanced and nutritional diet